 Satisfactory Quality with second hand goods.

-Satisfactory quality is basically a standard that a reasonable person would consider as acceptable taking into consideration the item's description, price and circumstances of the purchase.
+Satisfactory quality is basically a standard that a reasonable person would consider as being acceptable taking into consideration the item's description, price and circumstances of the purchase.
 It is most often relating to a product's appearance, freedom from defect, durability and safety.
-Obviously, the quality of an item can be subjective, but expectations should generally be lower if you purchase an item that has been previously used.
+Obviously, the quality of an item can be subjective, but your expectations should generally be lower if you are purchasing an item that has been previously used.

 For example: